Alcohol in Skincare Products: Is it Bad for Our Skin?

 So before you think we’ve used this kind of alcohol in our skin care products, think again!
 As we mentioned above, there are different types of alcohol, some good, and some bad.

-In terms of skin care products designed to be used on the face, ethanol and isopropanol are considered ‘bad’.
+When it comes to skincare ingredients and products designed to be used on the face, ethanol and isopropyl are considered ‘bad’.
 They’re too harsh to be used on the face and especially around the eye and mouth area.

 However, there are ‘good’ alcohols that are beneficial in skincare and are designed for use on the face.
 These are generally known as ‘fatty alcohols’.

 The fatty alcohols include confusing names such as cetyl alcohol, cetearyl alcohol and stearyl alcohol.
 They can also include more familiar names such as coconut alcohol.
-It also matters where the word ‘alcohol’ or other types of fatty alcohols appear in ingredients lists.
+It also matters where the word ‘alcohol’ or other types of fatty alcohols appear on ingredients labels.
 Just like in the ingredients lists of foods, the higher up the list, the more there is of a particular ingredient.

 This is why ‘water’ (or ‘aqua’) is often the first ingredient listed in skin care products - because water is often the ingredient that appears in the greatest quantities in a product.

-Therefore if a product lists ‘alcohol’ far down near the bottom of ingredients, it’s likely to be present in very small amounts.
+If a product lists ‘alcohol’ far down near the bottom of ingredients, it’s likely to be present in very small amounts.
 Also, if a product lists something like ‘cetearyl alcohol’ nearer the top of the list, then that’s fine because it’s a type of fatty alcohol that isn’t harsh on the skin.

 Instead, there are two primary reasons why alcohol is used in skin care products.
-Firstly, alcohols are used to make heavy creams more light and weightless.
+Firstly, alcohols are usually used to make heavy creams more light and weightless.
 This means that products such as a moisturiser might contain a fatty alcohol like cetyl alcohol in order to form a protective barrier on the skin, whilst not being too heavy and greasy (ideal for those of us with oily skin caused by too much sebum).